If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 What?
 WHAT!?
 No!
 I’m sorry but if someone’s ego is so fragile that they’re going to make my body’s quirks about them, or that they’d rather I lie to them rather than learn about what actually gets me off (and accept that sometimes it might not happen through no fault of theirs or mine), we shouldn’t be having sex.

 Discovering toys gave me new options and avenues for pleasure and orgasm.
 New ways to experience intense sensations when my body needs more powerful stimulation to break through an orgasm block.
-New ways to cum and new possibilities to reach for if hands or mouths or cocks aren’t quite getting me over the edge.
+And sometimes new ways to just have fun without the destination needing to be the focus.

 The absolute number one change, though?
 The single biggest thing that turned all of this around?
 Safe relationships.